Living Room Circus

 Watchers praying he won't miss.

-One thought on “Living Room Circus”
+One response to “Living Room Circus”

 The poem to go with the photo!
 I can see it…even here and years ago.